-These schedules contain trend information to help the reader understand how the District's financial

-performance and fiscal health have changed over time.
+These schedules contain trend information to help the reader understand how the District's financial performance and fiscal health have changed over time.

-performance and instal nearth have changed over time.
-PAGE(S)

-Net Position By Component 58

-Changes In Net Position 59

-Fund Balances Of Governmental Funds 60

-Governmental Funds Changes In Fund Balances 61
+Net Position by Component Changes in Net Position Fund Balances of Governmental Funds Governmental Funds Changes in Fund Balances

-REVENUE CAPACITY
+Revenue Capacity

-These schedules contain information to help the reader assess the District's most significant source revenue. irces of
+These schedules contain information to help the reader assess the District's most significant sources of revenue.

-Assessed Value And Actual Value Of Taxable Property 62

-Direct And Overlapping Property Tax Rates 63

-Principal Property Tax Payers 64

-General Fund Property Tax Levies And Collections 65
+Assessed Value and Actual Value of Taxable Property Direct and Overlapping Property Tax Rates Principal Property Taxpayers General Fund Property Tax Levies and Collections

-DEBT CAPACITY
+Debt Capacity

-These schedules contain information to help the reader assess the affordability of the District's devel of debt and the District's ability to issue debt in the future. current
+These schedules contain information to help the reader assess the affordability of the District's current level of debt and the District's ability to issue debt in the future.

-Ratios Of Outstanding Debt By Type 66

-Ratios Of General Bonded Debt Outstanding And Legal Debt Margin 67

-Direct And Overlapping Governmental Activities Debt 68
+Ratios of Outstanding Debt by Type Ratios of General Bonded Debt Outstanding and Legal Debt Margin Direct and Overlapping Governmental Activities Debt

-DEMOGRAPHIC AND ECONOMIC INFORMATION
+Demographic and Economic Information

 These schedules offer demographic and economic indicators to help the reader understand the environment within which the District's financial activities take place.

-Demographic And Economic Statistics - La Plata County 69

-Principal Employers In La Plata County 70

-Full-Time Equivalent Employees 71
+Demographic and Economic Statistics - La Plata County Principal Employers in La Plata County Full-Time Equivalent Employees

-OPERATING INFORMATION
+Operating Information

-This schedule contains information regarding the number of employees in various job categories types of assets by function/department. and
+These schedules contain information regarding the number of employees in various job categories and types of assets by function/department.

-Capital Asset Statistics 72

-Capital Asset Statistics 72

-Operating Indicators By Function 73
+Capital Asset Statistics Operating Indicators by Function Calls by District

-Calls By District 74